 Have you ever tried to blend the two together?
-That’s exactly what I tried to do with this Mexican Caprese with Cilantro Chile Shrimp, and while it may not have come out like I imagined, I’m giving myself points for creativity!
+That’s exactly what I tried to do with these Mexican Shrimp Cocktail Taco Boats, and while it may not have come out like I imagined, I’m giving myself points for creativity!

 I have been eating and adoring tacos for forever.

 When I was a kid, our closest Taco Bell was two towns away, and every so often, I’d convince Nana to drive over so I could get my usual – three soft tacos supreme.
 A few years later, a local gas station opened an in-store mini Taco Bell, and I was in taco heaven every time Nana needed gas.